 The daily quota period starts at your time of subscription and ends 24 hours from that time.
 For instance, if you subscribed to an API at 11:30:15 UTC on June 2, your daily quota will reset at 11:30:15 each day.

 You’ll notice that these plans are priced by a monthly quota.
 If a developer goes over the monthly quota, they will incur an overage fee per additional call.
 We alert developers via email when they are approaching 85% of their quota limit and have reached their quota limit.
 For most APIs, we don’t recommend an overage fee higher than $1 unless your cost of making the call is above $1.

 Occasionally, a developer will have a bug in his or her code that causes a large overage fee.
 Rakuten RapidAPI cannot forgive an overage without explicit permission from the API vendor.
 To read more about payouts and forgiveness policies, see our Payouts and Finance section.

-You can also customize your subscription plan to include features non-related to the API.
+You can also customize your subscription plan to include features that are not directly related to the number of requests or custom objects that the API returns.
 Notice how this developer included support, development assistance and marketing assets as part of her subscription plan.

 You will receive payments when a developer subscribes to a paid API plan, when a plan is automatically renewed monthly or when a developer incurs an overage.
 You can read more about how reimbursements work in the Payouts and Finance section.